guava-mc/terraform-check-unused-variables/README.md

 a pre-commit hook for finding unused variables in terraform modules and removing them.

 ![pre-commit](https://img.shields.io/badge/pre--commit-Terraform-purple) ![python](https://shields.io/badge/python-v3.x-blue) ![semver](https://img.shields.io/badge/semver-v1.0.1-orange)
 ### Scan terraform module(s) for unused variables and remove them.

 #### optional arguments:
 ```
   -h, --help           show this help message and exit
   --dir DIR            root dir to search for tf files in (default: ".")
   --var-file VAR_FILE  file name for where tf variables are defined (default: "variables.tf")
+  --check-only         flag to only check for unused vars, not remove them
   -r, --recursive      flag to run check unused variables recursively on all directories from root dir
-  --check-only         flag to only check for unused vars, not remove them
+  --ignore IGNORE_TXT  text in variable declaration comment used to tell the hook to ignore a specific unused
+                       variable (Default: "ignore")
-  --verbose, -v        flag to show verbose (debug) output
+  -v, --verbose        flag to show verbose (debug) output
-  --quiet, -q          flag to hide all non-error output.
+  -q, --quiet          flag to hide all non-error output.
 ```

 ### example .pre-commit-config.yaml